Unofficial Britain is a celebration of the uncelebrated.

 Subjects have included the phenomenon of lost toys; the mythology of the Thamesmead social housing development; memories of animatronic sooty and sweep displays in a Cleethorpes amusement arcade; the legend of Sir Francis Drake in a Plymouth retail park; the lost lido of Dunbar; a ghost village on Salisbury Plain roamed by tanks; memories of a tenement block in 1970s Whitechapel; white paint spills in public places.

-This site is the brainspawn of Gareth E. Rees, author of Car Park Life (Influx Press 2019), The Stone Tide (Influx Press, 2018) and Marshland (Influx Press, 2013).
+This site is the brainspawn of Gareth E. Rees, author of Unofficial Britain (Elliott & Thompson, 2020), Car Park Life (Influx Press 2019), The Stone Tide (Influx Press, 2018) and Marshland (Influx Press, 2013).
 His short fiction has appeared in Best of British Fantasy 2019, An Invite to Eternity, This Dreaming Isle, The Shadow Booth: Vol. 2, Unthology 10 and The Lonely Crowd.
-His essays have been published in Mount London, An Unreliable Guide to London and The Quietus.
+His articles and essays have been published in Mount London, An Unreliable Guide to London, The Guardian and The Quietus.

 Stories, art, music and film submissions welcome.
 Please contact firstname.lastname@example.org